2022 Premier Volleyball League Reinforced Conference

 The 2022 Premier Volleyball League Reinforced Conference was the thirteenth conference of the Premier Volleyball League, its fourth conference as a professional league, and the third and final conference of the 2022 season.

 The tournament began on October 8 and finished on December 6, 2022.
-This is the first reinforced conference in three years, since the last reinforced was commenced way back in 2019.
-And also the first conference to use a video challenge system.
-It features nine local teams with one foreign guest player each.
-Among these nine teams are the returning F2 Logistics Cargo Movers and the debuting team — Akari Chargers.
+This was the first reinforced conference in three years; the last was in 2019.
+It was also the first conference to use a video challenge system.
+It featured nine local teams with one foreign guest player each.
+Among these were the returning F2 Logistics Cargo Movers and the debuting team Akari Chargers.